phyxolog/node-wm/README.md

 ## Node Watermark

-Example of how to create watermark on NodeJS
+Example of how to create watermark on NodeJS.

 It's only test example, strongly not recommended to use in production.

 ## Requirements